 Just a snapshot:

 Lastly, this is just a snapshot of the work to date.
-More work groups will come on board after Jan 1, 2020.
-Any input or suggestions you have would be welcome by your colleagues who are shepherding this intiative.
+Any input or suggestions you have would be welcomed by your colleagues who are shepherding this intiative.
 Let us hear from you!
-For now, you can use the contact for Nelda Godfrey ngodfrey@kumc.edu.
+For more information, you can contact for Nelda Godfrey ngodfrey@kumc.edu.

 Website: http://nursing.kumc.edu/innovative-partnerships-and-practice/professional-identity-in-nursing.html

-Happy Holidays, all!